microsoft/onnxruntime/docs/webnn.md

 #### Does WebNN support other operating systems?

 Currently, WebNN best supports the Windows operating system.
-A version for Mac operating systems is in progress.
+Versions for other operating systems are in progress.

 #### What hardware back-ends are currently available?
 Are certain models only supported with specific hardware back-ends?

 You can find information about operator support in WebNN at [Implementation Status of WebNN Operations | Web Machine Learning](https://webmachinelearning.github.io/webnn-status/).

+#### What are the steps to update the Intel driver for NPU Support (Coming Soon)?

+1. Uncompress the ZIP file.
+2. Press Win+R to open the Run dialog box.
+3. Type devmgmt.msc into the text field.
+4. Press Enter or click OK.
+5. In the Device Manager, open the "Neural processors" node
+6. Right click on the NPU who's driver you wish to update.
+7. Select "Update Driver" from the context menu
+8. Select "Browse my computer for drivers"
+9. Select "Let me pick from a list of available drivers on my computer"
+10. Press the "Have disk" button
+11. Press the "Browse" button
+12. Navigate to the place where you decompressed the aforementioned zip file.
+13. Press OK.

 # WebNN API Tutorial

-For an intro to WebNN, including information about operating system support, model support, and more, visit the [WebNN Overview](webnn-overview.md).

-This tutorial will show you how to use the WebNN API to build an image classification system on the web that is hardware accelerated using on-device GPU.
+This tutorial will show you how to use WebNN with onnxruntime-web to build an image classification system on the web that is hardware accelerated using on-device GPU.
 We will be leveraging the **MobileNetv2** model, which is an open source model on [Hugging Face](https://huggingface.co/docs/transformers/model_doc/mobilenet_v2) used to classify images.

 If you want to view and run the final code of this tutorial, you can find it on our [WebNN Developer Preview GitHub](https://github.com/microsoft/webnn-developer-preview/tree/main/Get%20Started/WebNN%20Tutorial).

-> [!NOTE]
-> The WebNN API is a W3C Candidate Recommendation and is in early stages of a developer preview.
-Some functionality is limited.
-We have a list of current support and [implementation status](https://webmachinelearning.github.io/webnn-status/).

 ## Requirements and set-up: